 Students who violate High Tech High's policies against discrimination and harassment shall be subject to discipline including the possibility of suspension or possible expulsion.
-Any employee who permits or engages in sexual harassment of a student may be subject to disciplinary action Last revised on June 21, 2023 up to and including dismissal.
+Any employee who permits or engages in sexual harassment of a student may be subject to disciplinary action up to and including dismissal.
 HTH prohibits retaliation against any participant in the complaint process.
 Each complaint shall be investigated promptly and in a way that respects the privacy of all parties concerned and insofar as is possible.
 HTH will take appropriate corrective action, if warranted.